JackSzwergold/Writing/memories/Going to a Slopie Party in the 1980s.md

 Proudly one of my friends found the guy whose family’s Brownstone this party was happening in and drunk giggled, “Hey!
 Something happened to your car.”
 The guy’s eyes lit up as he ran outside and stared at the empty space where the car was once parked.

 “Oh my God!” he said in a hushed, concerned and meek tone as the three of us all laughed.
-After a while other party atendees stood with us on the stoop and stared at the empty space on the tree-lined street.
+After a while other party attendees stood with us on the stoop and stared at the empty space on the tree-lined street.

 “What happened?
 Where is it?” one of the people at the party asked.
 And just as it seemed like the guy whose family car was seemingly gone was about to cry, we broke down and confessed.